patchydev/patchydev/README.md

 # About Me

-My name is Isabelle, you can call me Isa :).
+My name is Eleanor, you can call me El :).

 I'm a 17 year old transfem programmer, I'm also a Neovim/NixOS/SwayWM user.